"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 Reconnecting With Yourself First

-Before relational healing becomes possible, something more fundamental has to happen: the person has to begin allowing themselves to feel again.
+Before relational healing becomes possible, something more fundamental has to happen: you have to begin allowing themselves to feel again.

 This sounds simple.
 For someone carrying the deficiency wound, it is genuinely difficult.
 The disconnection from emotional experience is not a habit that reverses easily — it is a nervous system protective adaptation that formed for survival and has been reinforced over years.
 To update this deeply encoded belief requires a graduated, tolerable exposure.

 Somatic practices — body scan, breath awareness, mindful movement — are not incidental to this work.
 They are the mechanism.
 They restore the interoceptive signal that chronic emotional suppression has dampened.
-They teach the nervous system, gradually and through repetition, that it is safe to feel — that the emotional signal will not overwhelm, will not destroy, will rise and pass and leave the person intact.
+They teach your nervous system, gradually and through repetition, that it is safe to feel — that the emotional signal will not overwhelm you, will not destroy you, will rise and pass and leave you intact.

-From that foundation, other reconnections become more available.
-What do I actually want — not what I should want, not what would be acceptable to want, but what genuinely pulls at me?
+From that foundation, other reconnections become more available: What do I actually want — not what I should want, not what would be acceptable to want, but what genuinely pulls at me?
 What matters to me, beneath the competence and the performance?
 What have I been carrying that I have never allowed myself to fully feel?
-These questions, approached with patience and without the pressure of immediate answers, begin to restore contact with the self that the wound suppressed.
+These questions, approached with patience and without the pressure of immediate answers, begin to restore contact with the part of you that the wound has suppressed.

-This is also where grief often arrives.
-The grief of having spent years in the part of the self that was allowed, while the rest waited.
+This is where grief often arrives.
+The grief of having spent years in the part of yourself that was allowed, while the rest waited.
 The grief of connection that remained partial, of aliveness that was muted, of a life that functioned but never quite felt fully inhabited.
 That grief is not a sign that something is going wrong.
-It is a sign that something is finally becoming real — that the emotional self is re-emerging, tentatively, into a space that is beginning to feel safe enough to hold it.
+It is a sign that something is finally becoming real — that your emotional self is re-emerging, tentatively, into a space that is beginning to feel safe enough to hold it.

-Part of what maintains the suppression is the fear that the emotional life, once fully contacted, will become overwhelming or uncontrollable.
-The person does not only fear rejection from others.
-They often fear being consumed by feelings they have spent years keeping carefully contained.
-They fear that is they reconnect with emotions, they will only find pain.
-What often surprises people is that when they begin allowing difficult emotions instead of suppressing them, they begin reconnecting with aliveness itself.
+Part of what maintains the suppression is the fear that your emotional life, once fully contacted, will become overwhelming or uncontrollable.
+You don't only fear rejection from others.
+You may fear being consumed by feelings you have spent years keeping carefully contained.
+You may fear that if you reconnect with emotions, you will only find pain.
+But when you begin allowing difficult emotions instead of suppressing them, you also begin reconnecting with aliveness itself.
 Joy, desire, curiosity, tenderness, excitement, and presence gradually return alongside the grief and vulnerability that were previously avoided.
 Because the emotional system that had been numbed was never carrying only suffering — it was carrying vitality too.

 Learning to Be Seen

-Not full exposure all at once.
-Not the most vulnerable thing to the most charged person.
-The smallest available moment of genuine expression — something real said where something managed would normally go, a feeling named where it would normally be suppressed, a need expressed where it would normally be hidden — in a context where the nervous system has enough stability to stay present for the outcome.
+Don't start with full exposure all at once, or the most vulnerable thing to the most charged person.
+Start with a small moment of genuine expression — something real said where something managed would normally go, a feeling named where it would normally be suppressed, a need expressed where it would normally be hidden — in a context where your nervous system has enough stability to stay present for the outcome.

 Sometimes healing begins in the moment someone hears what you actually are and says: "Me too."
 "I understand."
 "You're not alone in that."